-Our method strongly relies on the national Ecuadorian census (?), which provides socio-economic indicators and a building census averaged at the fourth level of administrative unit (Admin 4, Parroquia).
-The end product of this method is a vulnerability/risk ranking per parroquia displayed on a map, similarly to the work of ?.
-Considering the limitations of the use of maps as a communication tool listed by ?, ? and ?, a few observations can be made.
-First, most people find difficult to locate themselves on a map, to interpret topography or to estimate the extent of a contoured zone (?).
-Contour-based maps are thus often an ineffective method to communicate hazard and risk information (?), and some authors adopt risk ranking without any map display (??).
+Our method strongly relies on the national Ecuadorian census (INEC 2001), which provides socio-economic indicators and a building census averaged at the fourth level of administrative unit (Admin 4, Parroquia).
+The end product of this method is a vulnerability/risk ranking per parroquia displayed on a map, similarly to the work of Aceves-Quesada et al. (2007).
+Considering the limitations of the use of maps as a communication tool listed by Handmer and Milne (1981), Newhall (2000) and Haynes et al (2007), a few observations can be made.
+First, most people find difficult to locate themselves on a map, to interpret topography or to estimate the extent of a contoured zone (Haynes et al. 2007).
+Contour-based maps are thus often an ineffective method to communicate hazard and risk information (Handmer and Milne.
+1981), and some authors adopt risk ranking without any map display (Magill and Blong 2005a, b).
 Ranking per administrative units allows for an easy localization process by administrative unit, as well as for a comprehensive geographical comparison of the vulnerability and risk levels over a region of interest.
 Although a contour is still inherent, it does not involve an equally sharp boundary and provides the reader with an easier concept of a gradual variation of the risk levels.
-Second, ? argues that "although maps are everyday tool for volcanologists, they are too abstract and difficult for many users of volcano warning".
-As previously mentioned, the aim of the maps produced by our method is to give an overview of the vulnerability and risk levels over a large scale, and do not aim at assisting emergency management at a local scale.
-For this purpose, this method might provide a more efficient communication tool than contour-based (i.e. ??) or pixel-based maps (i.e. ??).
+Second, Newhall (2000) argues that "although maps are everyday tool for volcanologists, they are too abstract and difficult for many users of volcano warning".
+As previously mentioned, the aim of the maps produced by our method is to give an overview of the vulnerability and risk levels over a large scale, and these maps do not aim at assisting emergency management at a local scale.
+For this purpose, this method might provide a more efficient communication tool than contour-based (i.e. Lirer and Vitelli 1998; i.e. Thierry et al. 2008) or pixel-based maps (i.e. Alberico et al. 2008; i.e. Lirer et al. 2010).

-This methodology aims at producing fast remote vulnerability and risk assessments, which do not require a strong knowledge of the area and do not rely on precise (and thus often expensive) georeferenced datasets.
+This approach aims at producing fast remote vulnerability and risk assessments, which do not require a strong knowledge of the area and do not rely on precise (and thus often expensive) georeferenced datasets.
 As a result, both vulnerability and risk assessments consider an equal importance of indicators within a given theme, and an equal importance of all themes.
-This theoretical approach is clearly not valid in practice, as socio-economic and cultural differences require different approaches in different parts of the world.
-As an example, ? produced a large-scale multi-hazard risk assessment in Ecuador using the knowledge of NGO's to weight the relevant indicators.
-In this regard, the use of Multi-Criteria Evaluation (MCE) techniques within GIS platforms to assist decision making has received an increasing attention during the past decade (????).
-MCE allows for a number of factors to be integrated, for decision rules and hierarchies to be applied (?), and are integrated in most of current GIS platforms.
+This simplified approach is clearly not entirely valid in practice, as socioeconomic and cultural contexts vary amongst countries.
+As an example, D'Ercole and Demoraes (2003) produced a large-scale multi-hazard risk assessment in Ecuador using the knowledge of NGOs to weight the relevant indicators.
+In this regard, the use of Multi-Criteria Evaluation (MCE) techniques within GIS platforms to assist decision-making has received an increasing attention during the past decade (Joerin et al. 2001; Torrieri 2002; Malczewski, 2006; Aceves-Quesada et al. 2007).
+MCE allows for a number of factors to be integrated, for decision rules and hierarchies to be applied (Aceves-Quesada et al. 2007) and is integrated in most of current GIS platforms.
 As a result, our method provides vulnerability and risk assessments in which all indicators and themes have a weight of 1.
 MCE techniques could help to redefine these weights based on a wider knowledge of social and economic aspects of a region.